-The cerebellum plays a major role in the control and learning of skilled movements.
+The cerebellum plays a major role in the control (and learning) of skilled movements, and in the timing of our actions.
 Despite its macroscopic isotropy, the cerebellar cortex is compartmentalized into biochemically- and functionally-defined modules.
 Indeed, Purkinje cells belong to multiple classes that form an array of transverse zones and parasagittal stripes, which can be identified by histochemical markers called Zebrins.
 Functional studies have demonstrated that task-related modules can be identified and selectively modified.

-To address these issues, we will combine electrophysiological recordings with imaging and optogenetic techniques in rodent cerebellum slices or in vivo.
-Use of the mice expressing ChannelRhodopsin (ChR2) or halorhodopsine (eNpHRx) in Purkinje cells (currently developed in the team) will allow optical manipulation of post-synaptic membrane potential of a small group of PCs.
+To address these issues, we combine electrophysiological recordings with imaging and optogenetic techniques in rodent cerebellum slices or in vivo (awake animals).

 ||Cerebellar slice of a glyt2 mice (green, Glyt2 positive Golgi cells; blue, neurogranin positive Golgi cells) stained by a Zebrin II antibody (red, Aldolase C positive Purkinje cells, antibody from R Hawkes, Calgary) illustrating cerebellar modules.